0xjet/ccc/surveillance/surveillance.md

 # Surveillance
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

+This module of the course on Cybercrime, Cyberespionage and Cyberconflicts examines the topics of privacy and surveillance as practiced by governments and commercial firms.
+This is a huge area that connects with many other cyber and non-cyber issues.
+The purpose of this module is to provide a historical overview of these topics and identify current debates and conflicting views.

+**Learning Outcomes**
+* Critically examine

+Learning Outcomes
+Critically examine hacktivism, cyberespionage, cyberterrorism, cyberwarfare, information warfare, disinformation, and electoral fraud
+Critically discuss and analyse the legal frameworks governing these activities Critically assess the lawfulness of responses to these activities Propose lawful responses to some of these activities

 This is an graduate course providing an introduction to some topics in the areas of cybercrime, cyberespionage and cyberconflicts.
 The material is used for the _"Cybercrime, Cyberespionage, and Cyberwar"_ course currently taught in the [Master in Cybersecurity](https://www.uc3m.es/master/cybersecurity) at [UC3M](https://www.uc3m.es/Home).

 The course provides a gentle, not very technical introduction to various current security and privacy topics, including